Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

 By default, Lightning will select the ``nccl`` backend over ``gloo`` when running on GPUs.
 Find more information about PyTorch's supported backends `here <https://pytorch.org/docs/stable/distributed.html>`__.

 Lightning allows explicitly specifying the backend via the `process_group_backend` constructor argument on the relevant Strategy classes.
+By default, Lightning will select the appropriate process group backend based on the hardware used.

 .. code-block:: python